 November 3rd Collaboration Lunch

-Join us on November 3rd for a special collaboration lunch with Nancy Singleton Hachisu; author of Food Artisans of Japan and Chef Namae Shinobu of the Two Michelin Starred restaurant L’Effervescence in Tokyo, for the release of her new book.
+On November 3rd we hosted a special collaboration lunch with Nancy Singleton Hachisu; author of Food Artisans of Japan and Chef Namae Shinobu of the Two Michelin Starred restaurant L’Effervescence in Tokyo, for the release of her new book.

-The menu for lunch will include recipes from Nancy’s new book, recipes from Chef Namae Shinobu, who is featured in the book, and the SingleThread Team.
+The menu for lunch included recipes from Nancy’s new book, recipes from Chef Namae Shinobu (who is featured in the book), and the SingleThread Team.

-After lunch, artisans featured in the book will be displaying products at an expo on our rooftop gardens.
+After lunch, artisans appearing in the book displayed products at an expo at our rooftop garden.

-Each guest will receive a signed copy of Nancy’s latest book, Food Artisans of Japan.
+Each guest received a signed copy of Nancy’s latest book, Food Artisans of Japan.